 The next bit of sports-type betting came to the state in the form of daily fantasy sports (DFS).
 DFS, like many new industries, operated in many states without lawmakers making a formal determination about its legal status.
 Ohio became one of the few states to do so when it passed HB132 in 2018.
 However, it took another two years for regulators to approve companies like DraftKings and FanDuel for DFS licenses.
 Regardless, DFS remains the closest that Ohio residents can come to outright sports betting at present.

 Sports betting is not long an outlawed activity in the Buckeye State, though.
-Both lawmakers and the governor have expressed varying levels of support for sports betting legalization, and a bill to allow the activity — HB194 — passed through the House before dying in the Senate in 2020.
-Given the number of committee meetings occurring during the 2021 session about the topic, it seems likely that sports betting will become legal in Ohio sometime in 2021.
-The launch may also occur in 2021, but it will depend on how onerous the regulatory and logistical hurdles that the government and companies have to traverse are — in which case 2022 is a possibility.
+Both lawmakers and the governor have expressed varying levels of support for sports betting legalization, and a bill to allow the activity — HB29 — has now passed through the House and Senate in December 2021.
+With the governor’s signature imminent, sports betting is likely to come to Ohioans sometime in 2022.